Ceramic stains are manufactured powders. They are used as an alternative to employing metal oxide powders and have many advantages.

-Most heavy metal oxides are hazardous to handle, their fumes are especially dangerous to breathe and their solute are toxic.
-Stain manufacture is thus fraught with dangers and producers must be conscientious to protect workers.
-Sad so say, this is not always done in some parts of the world.
-This being said, heavy metal colorant mining and manufacturing operations in the world are widely known to be dangerous also.
+Stain manufacture is fraught with toxins, producers must be conscientious to protect workers.
+Sad to say, this is not always done in many parts of the world.
 Keep this in mind when purchasing.
-Ethically sourcing materials will not be easy, it means you will need to be willing to pay more for already expensive products.
+Ethically sourcing materials will not be easy, it means you will need to be willing to pay more for already-expensive products.

 Stains are a much better choice for coloring glazes than raw metal oxides.
 Other than the great colors they produce here, there are a number of things worth noticing.
 The percentages may be lower than what you think would be needed, stains are potent colorants.
 Staining a transparent glaze produces a transparent color, that means it is more intense where the glaze layer is thicker.
 This is often desirable in highlighting contours and designs.
 If you add an opacifier, like zircopax, the color will be less intense, producing a pastel shade the more you add.
 The chrome-tin maroon 6006 does not develop well in this base (alternatives are G2916F or G1214M ).
 The 6020 manganese alumina pink is also not developing here (it is a body stain).
 Caution is required with inclusion stains (like #6021), the bubbling here is not likely because it is over fired (it is rated to cone 8), adding 1-2% zircopax normally fixes this issue.